jgollhardt/frstack/README.md

 * Using an ldap browser (Apache Directory Studio, for example) you can browse the user store at openam.example.com:389,
   cn=Directory Manager / password

-Software is installed in the guest in the fr_home directory - which is /opt/ois.
+By default software is installed under /opt/ois.
+You can change this by editing ansible/group_vars/all

 ## Suspending or Destroying the environment